Dechen Shak-Dagsay

 Dechen Shak-Dagsay is a modern musician of traditional Tibetan Buddhist mantras expressed in recent lyrical contexts.

 Life

-Born in Kathmandu, Nepal in 1959, Shak-Dagsay and her family moved to Switzerland in 1963, where she has resided ever since.
-She is the daughter of the Dagsay Tulku Rinpoche.
+Shak-Dagsay was born in Kathmandu, Nepal in 1959.
+When she was 4 years old, Shak-Dagsay's family moved to Switzerland, where she grew up.
+She is the eldest daughter of Dagsay Tulku Rinpoche, a Tibetan Lama.

 Shak-Dagsay describes herself as committed to "preserving Tibetan culture in the West", having studied and performed traditional Tibetan music and dance throughout her childhood and adolescence.

-She has performed songs from her albums Jewel and Day Tomorrow at Carnegie Hall in New York CIty for the Tibet House Benefit Concert.
+She has performed songs from her albums "Jewel" and "Day Tomorrow" at Carnegie Hall in New York CIty for the Tibet House Benefit Concert.
 She has also performed at the Kee Club in Hong Kong.

-She is also the founder of the Dewa Che charity organization, which engages in social projects in Tibet.
+She is also the founder of the Dewa Che charity organization, which engages in social projects in Tibet, and a co-founder of the Beyond interfaith music projects based in Switzerland.